sasilver75/obsidian/Cosine Similarity.md

 - Two proportional vectors have a cosine similarity of 1.
 - Two orthogonal vectors have a cosine similarity of 0.
 - Two opposite vectors have a similarity of -1.

+---

+Note: In the context of distance metrics for information retrieval,

+$Cosine Distance = 1 - Cosine Similarity$